Skip to main content

 In addition, there are conditions attached to a grant, for example, the applicant must occupy the property and keep it maintained and insured.
 If an applicant breaks the conditions within 15 years for a grant for a new house, or 10 years for a grant for rebuilding or improvements, then they must pay back a proportion of the grant, depending on how long after receiving the grant they broke the condition.

-The Crofters Commission website contains further details of the scheme and copies of the application forms and guidance.
+Full details of the scheme are available in the Scottish Government guidance notes and the Crofters Commission website has copies of application forms and guidance.

 Last updated: 29 December 2014